pm-dev/kotlin-gremlin-ogm/README.md

 Licensed under the Apache Software License 2.0.
 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by the Apache Software Foundation.

-#### Future improvements to consider:

-- Deleting edges & vertices:
-Gremlin supports removing edges and vertices, however, I haven't built this yet because removing data from the graph is not typically a good idea.
-It's a better pattern to introduce properties that can be used in filtering.
-This could still be useful however, when doing a migration.

-- Default property values:
-If you wanted to add a non-nullable property to a vertex, you would first have to add the property as nullable, migrate all vertices in the graph to have a value for that property, then change the property to non-nullable.
-However, if migrating all vertices is too costly in terms of time or cpu, this could potentially be avoided by specifying a value (or function producing a value) to use when null is loaded from the graph for a non-nullable property.